gamag/ka_GE.spell/README.md

 Contains:

-- Hunspell dictionary (MIT License) (for OpenOffice.org, Mozilla Firefox, Google Chrome, and may more)
+- Hunspell dictionary (MIT License) (for OpenOffice.org, Mozilla Firefox, Google Chrome, and may more) in `dictionaries/`
 - Script to generate the dictionary from word lists (GPL3)

 Note: The used word lists have been automatically created by crawling the